 Welcome to the Official Website of Actor Steve DiGennaro

-Brooklyn-born actor Steve DiGennaro has captivated audiences with his unforgettable performances on Network Television, Comedy Central, and Investigation Discovery.
+Steve DiGennaro has captivated audiences with his unforgettable performances on Network Television, Comedy Central, and Investigation Discovery.
 A proud member of SAG-AFTRA since 2006, Steve has built a reputation for bringing even the most mundane characters to life in compelling and engaging ways.

 Steve’s talent shines in both fictional and real-life roles.
 His portrayal of Norman Bulansky in The Boys Next Door brought extraordinary pathos and realism to the stage, leaving audiences deeply moved.
 On television, his acclaimed performance as ex-convict Michael DeLucia in I Married A Mobster exemplified his ability to embody complex characters.
 Steve’s creativity also extends to producing, as demonstrated in his sketch comedy show, Whatever Goes TV.
 With a dynamic range that spans comedy to drama, Steve has appeared in Philly Furnished and its sequel, Mama Needs A Ride, where his character Frankie left a lasting impression on viewers.
 From stage to screen, Steve DiGennaro is a true artist dedicated to his craft. |